 Forms: Address and Contact ERP ids to be sent along with respective internal Ids, refer sample ACK with form fields.
 ERP ids of custom add to list can be updated as well.

-Once a supplier is successfully acknowledged in Zycus, the supplier status will change to active.
+Once a supplier is successfully acknowledged in Zycus, the supplier status will change from “Pending Integration” to “Active”.

-If supplier data is not successfully processed at GAVI’s end, response with “FAILED” status along with an error message will be sent to Zycus.
+If supplier data is not successfully processed at Gavi’s end, response with “FAILED” status along with an error message will be sent to Zycus.

 After the failure, Business user will have to take appropriate action to resolve as per error description.